Welcome to Qwerty Thirty!

 Qwerty Thirty is a blog about my life as an engaged, travel-obsessed, ridiculously romantic 30-something-year-old who recently traded in the party girl life for step mom status.
 Oh yes, between all of that and my ever-dependable vices, there’s much to be inspired by these days.

 When I was younger, I thought that turning thirty would kill me.
 I thought I’d be old, tired, and over life by then.
-To put how ancient I considered this age to be into perspective, just know that when I was 12, I threw my mom a surprise 30th birthday party complete with black balloons and a tombstone cake candle.
+To put into perspective how ancient I considered this age, just know that when I was 12, I threw my mom a surprise 30th birthday party complete with black balloons and a tombstone cake candle.
 I still can’t believe she didn’t throat punch me for that one.

 What I didn’t see coming was all this confidence, fun, gratitude, and perspective.
 At 30 something, I spend my days living by the beach and traveling the world.
 I am happily engaged to a gorgeous and doting man.
 And my future step kids think I look “like 19 or something.”

-Not only did thirty not kill me, but, and much to my surprise, it’s loads better than being twenty – but don’t tell the beer guzzling, chicken finger-eating brats that.
+Not only did thirty not kill me, but, and much to my surprise, it’s loads better than being twenty – but don’t tell the beer guzzling, chicken finger-eating, actually 19-year-old brats that.

 About The Blogger